marilynwaldman/lightsail-weather-map/README.md

 <img src="./flask/static/img/arch.png" width="525"/>

-##  Purpose:
+*Nginx is a load balancer and reverse proxity.
+It is used as an end point for web traffic and routes incoming http requests.

+*Gunicorn creates multiple forks which are called workers to handle the requests

+*Flask is a micro web framework written in Python that handles http requests: GET, POST, etc.

-# Working template for nginx/gunicorn/flask on aws lightsail.
+## Working template for nginx/gunicorn/flask on aws lightsail.

-# gunicorn adapted from:
+### This work is adapted from:

 https://towardsdatascience.com/how-to-deploy-ml-models-using-flask-gunicorn-nginx-docker-9b32055b3d0

 and was deployed to ligntsail ec2 here:

+Instructions are below:

-# map implementation
+### map implementation
 This will run from ec2 because docker images have to be uploaded to lightsail to create a deployment.
-This fails on macs with apple processors.
+Docker images created on M1 processors fail on Lightsail containers.

 1.  create an ubuntu ec2 instance (on lightsail) on lightsail create a static ip address - xx.xx.xxx.xxx.